 BOTTOM LINE: 5.4% annual return for $15k of our emergency funds

-I hope this information helps you reach Financial Independence sooner and live your Dream, your Oasis – #FIDO.
+I hope this information helps you reach Financial Independence, your Dream Oasis – #FIDO.